rumblefishdev/jsonrpc-proxy/README.md

 #### Lateness to Infura

-Also jsonrpc-proxy stack pushes it's own metrics which shows diff between each node block number and Infura.
+Also jsonrpc-proxy stack pushes it's own metrics that shows diff between each node block number and Infura.

 ![Diff to Infura](./docs/images/eth-node-block-difference.png)